- The Chicago teacher's union chief says '"we've still got big issues"

 - Chicago has the nation's third-largest public school system

-The looming strike in the nation's third largest school system -- the first in 25 years -- will affect nearly 700 schools and about 400,000 students, including some from neighborhoods struggling with crime and gang problems.
-The union itself has about 30,000 members.
+If a strike happens, it would affect nearly 700 schools and about 400,000 students, including some from neighborhoods struggling with crime and gang problems.

-For them, that would mean the school year would abruptly stop soon after it started: Some students in the district began class on August 13, and more -- on a different schedule -- started on September 4.
+For them, that would mean the school year would abruptly stop not longer after it started: Some students in the district began class on August 13, and more -- on a different schedule -- started on September 4.